Free DKIM Checker Tool

 • Find the Selector: A value like “s=your_selector” can be found in the DKIM-Signature header.

-We have covered this topic in detail in our how to find DKIM selector guide.
-Our DKIM checker tool can auto-detect your select when you enter your domain name and click to activate the auto-detect option in case you are unable to find or enter your selector manually.
+We have covered this topic in detail in our DKIM selector guide.
+Our DKIM checker tool can auto-detect your selection when you enter your domain name and click to activate the auto-detect option in case you are unable to find or enter your selector manually.

 DKIM checkerLookup, check, and validate your record using our Free DKIM record checker!